Job Openings at Coastal States Organization

 - Manage one or more CSO member-led issue-based Working Groups.

-- Manage up to two full-time fellows, and additional interns.
+- Potentially manage up to two full-time fellows, and additional interns.

 - Provide regular members-only and public communications about all CSO projects and initiatives, including in the CSO newsletter, fact sheets, social media, external publications, Hill testimony and legislator education materials, and other outlets as relevant.